Easy Sourdough Artisan Bread Recipe

-- 3 c. flour (white whole wheat, whole wheat, unbleached, or a combo)
+- 3 cups flour (white whole wheat, whole wheat, unbleached, or a combo)

-- 1-1/4 c. water (may need less if your starter is "wetter"- mine is a 100% hydration starter, fed an equal ratio of flour to water)
+- 1-1/4 cups warm water (may need less if your starter is “wetter”- mine is a 100% hydration starter, fed an equal ratio of flour to water)

-- Mix all ingredients together in the bowl of a stand mixer just until combined and then let sit for 15 minutes.
+- Mix all ingredients together in the bowl of a stand mixer (or large mixing bowl) just until combined and then let sit for 15 minutes.